-Archeo-physics was contracted to use ground-penetrating radar to determine whether there are foundations and debris under the soil surface.
+Archaeo-physics was contracted to use ground-penetrating radar to determine whether there are foundations and debris under the soil surface.
 This is a non-invasive technology using instrumentation on the surface and does not require exposing the foundations.
 The crew surveyed approximately 3 acres and found foundations or debris in several areas.
-Review their results.
+Review the Gladstone Archaeo-physics Results.
 This study was made possible by the Arts and Cultural Heritage Fund.

 Summit Envirosolutions conducted an archeological investigation documenting all foundations and debris that were exposed or on the soil surface during Phase I improvements.